 - A planned programme of formal e-safety training will be made available to staff.
 This will be regularly updated and reinforced.
-An audit of the e-safety training needs of all staff will be carried out regularly, including use of training evaluations - All new staff should receive e-safety training as part of their induction programme, ensuring that they fully understand the school e-safety policy and Acceptable Use Agreements. - The E-Safety Coordinator will receive regular updates through attendance at external training events and by reviewing guidance documents released by relevant organisations.
-In addition, they maintain their training as a CEOP ambassador. - · This E-Safety policy and its updates will be presented to and discussed by staff in staff meetings - The E-Safety Coordinator will provide advice / guidance / training to individuals as required.
+An audit of the e-safety training needs of all staff will be carried out regularly, including use of training evaluations - All new staff should receive e-safety training as part of their induction programme, ensuring that they fully understand the school e-safety policy and Acceptable Use Agreements. - The E-Safety Coordinator will receive regular updates through attendance at external training events and by reviewing guidance documents released by relevant organisations. - This E-Safety policy and its updates will be presented to and discussed by staff in staff meetings - The E-Safety Coordinator will provide advice / guidance / training to individuals as required.